stephane-ruhlmann/mean-coffee-jade-template/README.md

 # mean-coffee-jade-template
 A MEAN stack template with jade, coffeescript and gulp

-1 - Clone the project into any directory of your choise 2 - Launch the following
+1. Clone the project into any directory of your choice
+2. Launch the following :

 ```
 npm install